 Various forms of possible causes are been included below for your reference.

-There are a lot of related similar issues available with DNS Server Not Authoritative for Zone.
-We have included many of them below in this section with explanations.
+We have included many of Related issues below in this section with explanations.
 Like, conditional forwarder the server with this IP is not authoritative, the server with this IP is not authoritative for the required zone, DNS server not authoritative for zone windows 7 cmd, among many more.
 Others are shown below, just follow the same methods to fix these as well.

 This section includes a mild approach for the DNS server not authoritative for zone fix.
 Sometimes simply restarting a system fixes the whole issue.
 Other services interfere with each other causing such issues.
 Let’s proceed with the most basic thing.

 Please “Restart” your system and remove all the external peripheral.
 Then turn it on to check if the command prompt started working or not for that specific command line.
 This has worked for many, if the cause is minor it will work for you too.

 Try to Run Command Prompt directly from Directory

 If you are running command prompt directly using the shortcut link available on your desktop.
 Sometimes, indirect directories get unauthorized or corrupt.
 So, opening directly from the original location can fix it.
 This has worked for many windows users.